ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 14 American Copper Lycaena phlaeas (Linnaeus, 1761)

 Ironically, our bright little American Copper may not be so American after all.
-Of its two known host plants in our area, both are non-natives: sheep sorrel (Rumex acetosella) and Curly Dock (Rumex crispus).
+Its two host plants in our area are both non-natives: sheep sorrel (Rumex acetosella) and Curly Dock (Rumex crispus).
 It is found most often in dry, disturbed areas.
 Most writers view it as conspecific with the Flame Copper or Small Copper (Lycaena phlaes) of Europe, though a few prefer to designate it as subspecies ‘americana.”
 It actually most closely resembles the Nordic or “polaris” race in Europe.
 The species is holarctic, found northward to the Arctic regions in North America.
 Opler and Krizek (1984) are probably correct in believing that the eastern populations of American Copper arrived here along with the European colonists.
-But some authors have demurred, with Layberry 1998 pointing to some visible differences from European specimens, and Glassberg 1999 pointing out that native butterflies have often quickly latched on to introduced plant hosts, finding them quite sustaining.
+But some authors have demurred, with Layberry 1998 seeing some visible differences from European specimens, and Glassberg 1999 pointing out that native butterflies have often quickly latched on to introduced plant hosts, finding them quite sustaining.
 To date, no DNA work has been done on this interesting question, although that should surely settle the matter.

 A key problem with the “native” argument in the case of American Copper is that it is hard to imagine what this butterfly’s original host might have been: there simply does not seem to be a suitable plant available, at least here in the northeast.
 All other native Rumex species, such as orbiculatus (used by the Bronze Copper) and verticillatus and salicifolius and maritimus, are wetland-associated plants.